ARCHIVED-mean-stack/session-5/README.md

 `$ node app.js`

-Examine scripts.js and note the use of function ListController and $scope
+Examine scripts.js and note the use of function ListController and $scope.

+Ensure that Gulp is processing the scss files.

 Add a link to angular js: